MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/eap/eap-network-access.md

 ### Configure

 Opens the properties dialog box of the specified EAP type.
-For details about the default EAP types, see [Smart card or other certificate properties configuration items](#smart-card-or-other-certificate-properties-configuration-items) or [Secure password (EAP-MSCHAP v2) properties configuration items](#secure-password-(eap-mschap-v2)-properties-configuration-items).
+For details about the default EAP types, see [Smart card or other certificate properties configuration items](#smart-card-or-other-certificate-properties-configuration-items) or [Secure password (EAP-MSCHAP v2) properties configuration items](#secure-password-properties-configuration-items).

 ## EAP-SIM configuration settings